VMFS Recovery

 0-256kb 257-512kb LOST LOST

-Such recovery application is limited to small files, however it may be considered as last hope solution for some cases.
+Such recovery application is limited to small files, however, it may be considered as a last-hope solution for some cases.
 Nowadays trend is larger stripe size and we've seen stripes up to 2Mb.
-Normal real case size is about 512kb, but 1Mb stripes are also happens.
-Therefore some file server with 10 disks in array and 1Mb stripe, with malfunctioning 2 last disks may recover up to 8 Mb of data which is enough for common documents.
+Normal real case size is about 512kb, but 1Mb stripes also happen.
+Therefore some file servers with 10 disks in array and 1Mb stripe, with malfunctioning 2 last disks may recover up to 8 Mb of data which is enough for common documents.

-Note: for easier understanding of the RAID structure we've took into consideration only one type of RAID geometry.
-A scheme how data stripes and parity are structured across RAID members.
+Note: for an easier understanding of the RAID structure we've taken into consideration only one type of RAID geometry.
+A scheme of how data stripes and parity are structured across RAID members.

 Our recommendations.